restrepo/rest-api-doc/api_format.md

 It will be based in Lens (See also Inspire and CrossRef)

 ## Data UdeA
-As an example we use the data base of articles of UdeA.
+As an example we use several databases for the articles of [Universidad de Antioquia](http://inspirehep.net/search?cc=Institutions&m1=e&p1=Antioquia+U.&of=recjson).
 For the while, we have the Following datasets:

 * From the combination of several databases